etanStank/Budget-Planner/README.md

+ # DEPRECATED CODE
+ Due to some horrid file structure, this code is now no longer being maintained.
+All of the code already located in this repo should work as intended, but this code is **NO LONGER MAINTAINED**.

 # Budget Planner
  My horrible budget planner in python.

- # Deprecated Code
- Due to some horrid file structure, this code is now no longer being maintained.
-All of the code already located in this repo should work as intended, but this code is **NO LONGER MAINTAINED**.

 ### Horrible File Structure
 ```